historic-trails/website/docs/sites/blue-mills.md

   - Aull family [need research]

-## Original impetus for the mills was provided by the prospect of securing contracts with Fort Leavenworth.
+## Original impetus for the mills derived from the prospect of securing contracts with Fort Leavenworth.
 - In 1834, the Aull firm was defeated in its bid to provide the fort with staple supplies, such as flour.
 - To ensure that the next year's bid was the lowest, James constructed the gristmill at the Little Blue River, which would enable him to grind his own flour and reduce costs.
 - His bid was the lowest and he secured the $6,500 contract from the US gov't. (fn 16)